xStarbound/xStarbound/doc/lua/world.md

 > **Caution:** xStarbound will try to recover worlds if invalid values are specified, but even so, invalid values in the `"worldTemplate"` and `"centralStructure"` objects *may render the world file unloadable*!
 It's recommended to back up any important worlds before playing around with their metadata.

 > **Note:** Changing the `"worldTemplate"` → `"size"` value in a way that «truncates» parts of the existing world will retain the truncated chunks — they'll just be invisible.
-Although no data is technically lost, if the world file you're modifying is at all important to you, it is *highly recommended to back up the world before making any world size changes* — size truncation *can* change the positions of objects, NPCs, etc., in undesired ways.
+Although no data is technically lost, if the world file you're modifying is at all important to you, it is *highly recommended to back up the world before making any world size changes*.

 > **WARNING: Very small world widths — below about 1000 tiles — *CAN* crash and softlock non-xClient clients on that world!
 Be careful with small world sizes if non-xClient clients are going to be allowed on the world!**